 Following is an example showing how the waitlist can be used to secure a lower number for the next day and increase your chances of obtaining your desired permit.
 This is an example of how the process works in the busy season.
 Backcountry Information Center staff can give you a much clearer picture of how long the potential wait time will be once you arrive.
 During the busy season it is rare to get a last-minute permit the same day.

-- Day 1, Tuesday: You come to the Backcountry Information Center at 11 a.m. and request a permit for Bright Angel on Wednesday night and Havasupai Gardens* on Thursday night.
+• Day 1, Tuesday: You come to the Backcountry Information Center at 11 a.m. and request a permit for Havasupai Gardens* on Wednesday night.
 No permits are available.
 You join the waitlist for the next day and are assigned #10.

-- Day 3, Thursday: You return at 7:59 a.m.
-You obtain a permit for Bright Angel on Friday night and Havasupai Gardens* on Saturday night, hiking out Sunday morning.
+• Day 3, Thursday: You return at 7:59 a.m.
+You obtain a permit for Havasupai Gardens* on Friday night, hiking out Saturday morning.

 Use Areas